Table of Contents

 description=Some ABC Format

-# ';'-separated list of hex-encoded magic numbers indentifying this image format.
+# ';'-separated list of hex-encoded magic numbers identifying this image format.

 # Can be empty only if the list of file extensions below is not empty.